JesseStraat/FeynmanHs/README.md

 1. Interchangeability of external sources: external sources are 'equal' to one another, reflected by the fact that `Source` is nameless, as opposed to `Vertex {name}`.
 2. Permutations: `Graph`s whose lists are permutations of one another should be equivalent, since the order of the propagators should not matter.

+Symmetries that are not removed include the interchangeability of vertices: completely interchanging the propagators connected to each vertex (effectively swapping the vertices in the graph) should not produce a different graph.
+In the future, this symmetry may be included.

 To make sure all symmetries are removed, one should do a manual review of the output.